ivanperez-keera/demos-hacknotts2015/README.md

 ## LeapMotion paint program in Haskell.

-Use the keys a/z/s/x/d/c/f/v to change the foreground color, q/w/e to change the tool, r to add drops, and g/b to rotate the pictures.
+Use the keys a/z/s/x/d/c/f/v to change the foreground color, q/w/e to change the tool, r to add drops, and g/b to rotate the pictures, h/n for psychedelic rotation, and t for kaleidoscope mirroring.